Vyacheslav Gryaznov: Life and career

-Vyacheslav Gryaznov was born on 15 January 1982 in Yuzhno-Sakhalinsk, then in the Soviet Union.
+Vyacheslav Gryaznov was born on 15 January 1982 in Yuzhno-Sakhalinsk, on Sakhalin island, then a part of the Russian SFSR in the Soviet Union.
 Gryaznov was musically talented from an early age; his parents moved to Moscow for his music education.

 In 2006, he studied at the Moscow Conservatory under Yuri Slesarev and post-graduate studies in 2009.
 Since 2008, he has held the position of teaching assistant in the Piano Department of the Moscow Conservatory.
 Beginning with the 2008/2009 concert season, V. Gryaznov has belonged to the Moscow Philharmonic Society which represents him in Russia.
 Since 2012, he has worked as a visiting professor of piano at Kurashiki Sakuyo University of Science and Arts in Japan.
 In 2014 Vyacheslav signed a contract with Schott Music, the leading publisher for classical and contemporary music.

 As a soloist, Gryaznov has given numerous recitals throughout Russia, Ukraine, Georgia, Asia, and Europe, and has performed concertos with the Russian Philharmonic Orchestra in Tchaikovsky Concert Hall, Moscow; performed and conducted Mozart’s Concerto K. 449 in Vladimir at a concert of the “Stars of the XXI century” series; and the Wissembourg Symphony Orchestra.

 His performance repertoire includes works that span the entire piano literature, from Domenico Scarlatti, Monteverdi, Bach or Mozart to modern composers such as Ravel, Gershwin or Ginastera.